baijum/essential-go/sphinx/quickstart.rst

    {"Buzz Lightyear", true}
    {"Jessie",        false}

-Apart from *string*, and *bool*, Go has some other data types like *int*, *byte*, *float64* etc.
+In addition to *string* and *bool*, Go has several other data types such as *int*, *byte*, *float64*, and more.
+These data types allow you to work with different kinds of values and perform various operations on them.

 Variables
 ~~~~~~~~~

-Let’s go back to the hello world example, if you want to print the hello
+Let’s return to the hello world example, where you want to print the
-world message three times.
-You will be required to write that sentence
+"hello world" message three times.
+To achieve this, you can write the
-three times as given below.
+sentence three times, as shown below:

 .. code-block:: go
    :linenos: